joyul123/PLARIZA_CS4D_CS412/README.md

 Reason: Repeatedly listening to a specific genre indicates that the user may enjoy that type of music.
 Recommending more songs from the genre creates a more personalized listening experience.

+Personalization Explanation

+The system improves personalization by observing the user's listening behavior instead of providing the same recommendations to everyone.

+For example, a user who frequently skips songs will receive different recommendations from a user who rarely skips songs.
+Similarly, a user who frequently listens to K-pop will receive more K-pop recommendations.

+This makes the music application more responsive to individual user preferences and can improve user satisfaction.